sktime/sktime/README.rst

 * Composite strategies, such as a fully customisable random forest for time-series classification, with interval segmentation and feature extraction,
 * Classical forecasting algorithms and reduction strategies to solve forecasting tasks with time series regression algorithms.

+For a list of implemented methods, see our `estimator overview <https://github.com/alan-turing-institute/sktime/blob/master/ESTIMATOR_OVERVIEW.md>`_.

 In addition, sktime includes a experimental high-level API that unifies multiple learning tasks, partially inspired by the APIs of `mlr <https://mlr.mlr-org.com>`__ and `openML <https://www.openml.org>`__.
 In particular, we introduce: